 Security in schools means a lot of different things to school administration.
 Having plans in place for medical accidents, bullying incidents and physical building safety are just a few things that administration must prepare for in their schools.

 When I talk about security in schools, I expect administration to make sure there are policies and procedures in place to prepare for a threat on campus.
-Training for the staff is incredibly important to encourage an individualized response plan.
+It is incredibly important to encourage an individualized response plan.
 What do I mean by an individualized response plan?
 I mean that a teacher or staff member has the ability to make a decision based upon the knowledge of the threat presented to them.

 Security in Schools Starts with Having a Plan in Place

-Following this critical active shooter training, administration need to take the lead in devising a plan that:
+School administration needs to take the lead in devising a plan that:

 - keeps staff up-to-date with their training,